What is extra expense coverage?

-- Purchasing or renting equipment or supplies for the temporary location.
+- Buying or leasing equipment for your temporary site

-- Paying employees overtime or adding temporary workers.
+- Paying employees overtime or hiring temporary workers during the transition